goong-io/goong-map-react/examples/draggable-markers/README.md

 # Example: Draggable Marker

-Demonstrates how Marker component can be dragged with react-map-gl.
+Demonstrates how Marker component can be dragged with `@goongmaps/goong-map-react`.

 ## Usage